 SEPT.
-1 FREE APPLICATION SYSTEM OPENS
+1 FREE APPLICATION SYSTEM OPENS JAN.
+1 .APPLICATION DEADLINE.
+Applications received by Dec.

-Dec.
 1 will be considered for early review and are strongly encouraged.
 Late applications will be considered on a space-available basis.

-JAN./FEB.....INTERVIEWS ARE HELD BY INDIVIDUAL PROGRAMS.
+JAN./FEB INTERVIEWS ARE HELD BY INDIVIDUAL PROGRAMS. · INTERVIEWS ARE HELD BY INDIVIDUAL PROGRAMS.
+ADMISSION OFFERS ARE EXTENDED.